Anne Charleston: Early television roles

-Anne Charleston first became widely recognisable in Australia starting from the late 1960s on television, taking various guest roles in the Crawford Productions police dramas including Homicide, Division 4 and Matlock Police.
-Other appearances included guest roles in other Crawford's adventure series Hunter (1967) and Ryan (1973), and in Network Ten-produced police drama The Long Arm (1971).
+Anne Charleston became well-known in Australia from various guest roles in the Crawfords police dramas including Homicide, Division 4 and Matlock Police.
+Other appearances included guest roles in other adventure series produced by the company, such as Hunter (1967) and Ryan (1973), as well as Network Ten-produced police drama The Long Arm (1971).
 She was in TV plays such as Man of Destiny and The Shifting Heart (1968).

 Recurring TV roles: Bellbird, Class of 74 and Number 96

 She had continuing roles in soap operas Bellbird and Class of '75, and appeared in Number 96 as a deranged woman named Stella who kidnapped Alf (James Elliott) and Lucy Sutcliffe's (Elisabeth Kirkby) baby in late 1975.
 She also appeared in the feature film version of Bellbird, Country Town (1971), playing a different character from that which she had played in the series.

 Prisoner

 In the late 1970s and the 1980s she became internationally renowned thanks to several small roles in soap opera Prisoner.
-She briefly played the original Lorraine, the brusque daughter of released prisoner Jeanette "Mum" Brooks (played by Mary Ward) in 1979, and mother of Judith-Ann, the role was recast in subsequent appearances, but Charleston however returned to the series for several appearances portraying a policewoman through in 1983 before taking the larger recurring role of Deidre Kean, mother of prison toughie Reb Kean (Janet Andrewartha), in 1984.
+She briefly played the original Lorraine, the brusque daughter of released prisoner Jeanette "Mum" Brooks (Mary Ward) in 1979, and mother of Judith-Ann.
+The role was recast in subsequent appearances of the character, but Charleston returned to the series portraying a policewoman in 1983 then the recurring role of Deidre Kean, mother of prison toughie Reb Kean (Janet Andrewartha), in 1984.

-The role was intended to be a long term character in Prisoner; however, in 1985, Grundys cast her in a leading regular role in new soap opera Possession, but the series was cancelled by the nine network later that same year due to lower than desired ratings.
+The role was intended to be a long term character in Prisoner; however, in 1985, Grundys cast her in a leading regular role in a new soap opera, Possession, however the series was cancelled by the Nine network later that same year due to low ratings.